 CASA is the primary regulatory authority for civil aviation safety in Australia.
 Home Affairs has regulatory authority for the security of civil aviation in Australia.
-Inspectorates conducting investigations and surveillance and are located in CASA, ATSB, Home Affairs and maintain functional separation from the provision of the service by Airservices, AMSA and BoM.
+Inspectorates conducting investigations and surveillance are located in CASA, ATSB, Home Affairs and maintain functional separation from gencies whose primary role is services provision (Airservices, AMSA and BoM).
+The ATSB remains independent of regulatory authorities and service providers, conducting independent safety investigations into the system as a whole.